simplyYan/LostPapyrus/README.md

 # LostPapyrus

-LostPapyrus is a minimalist and fast web framework for Go (Golang), inspired by Fiber.
+LostPapyrus is a minimalist and fast web framework for Go (Golang).
 It aims to be easy to use, fast, and feature-rich, providing a broad range of functionalities for building web applications.

 ## Features